 - Beef Brisket

-There are mixed opinions on whether or not to use pecan for fish.
+There are mixed opinions on whether or not to use this for fish.
 Personally, I can see the argument with salmon since salmon has delicate flavors that tend to work better with sweeter fruit woods.
-That said, with many common fish that have a whiter flesh I think pecan can work well.
-Because fish can have such a different taste from one species to another it’s all about testing out pecan smoke with each and seeing how the taste hits you in each case.
+That said, with many common fish that have a whiter flesh I think this can work well, though because fish can have such a different taste from one species to another it’s all about testing each and seeing how the taste hits you in each case.

-I can tell you from experience, pecan wood smoked salmon, trout, carp, and walleye all have wildly different tastes and flavors in comparison to one another.
+I can tell you from experience, pecan-smoked salmon, trout, carp, and walleye all have wildly different tastes and flavors in comparison to one another.

 What To Know About Smoking Meat with Pecan Wood

-Pecan wood has some really amazing qualities, and there’s a reason that so many barbecue experts and backyard meat masters use pecan repeatedly with different meats, looking for those perfect combinations that will produce an unforgettable flavor and taste combination that virtually everyone can appreciate.
+While it might still remain more famous for its pies, this wood has some really amazing qualities and a taste profile that you just won’t get with a different type of wood.
+The flavor is distinct and there’s a reason that so many backyard meat masters use this wood for smoking over and over again with many different meats, looking for those perfect combinations that will produce an unforgettable flavor and taste combination that virtually everyone can appreciate.

 - Pecan wood burns cool so it’s best for very low heat smoking